-The Issuer and affiliated companies may participate in transactions related to the Products in some way, to the Cympacourt of for account of activit Such transactions only rectain to denerative Investors and may have a positive or negative effect on the value of the Underlying and consequently on the value of the Products.
-As a result, conflicts of the Issuer stemming from the Products.
-As a result, conflicts of the Issuer, as well as between these companies and Investors, in relation to obligations regarding the calculation of the price of the Products and other associated determinations.
+The Issuer and affiliated companies may participate in transactions related to the Products in some way, for their own account or for account of a client.
+Such transactions may not serve to benefit the Investors and may have a positive or negative effect on the value of the Underlying and consequently on the value of the Products.
+Furthermore, companies affiliated with the Issuer may become counterparties in hedging transactions relating to obligations of the Issuer stemming from the Products.
+As a result, conflicts of interest can arise between companies affiliated with the Issuer, as well as between these companies and Investors, in relation to obligations regarding the calculation of the price of the Products and other associated determinations.
 In addition, the Issuer and its affiliates may act in other capacities with regard to the Products, such as Calculation Agent, Paying Agent and/or Index Sponsor.